-Subliminal Image Pro is compatible with Tiger, Leopard, Snow Leopard, Lion and Mountain Lion.
+Subliminal Image Pro is compatible with Lion (10.7) and higher.

-Version 1.4.0 is compatible with Mountain Lion's default security, is Intel, and uses a new icon.
+Version 1.8.2 is a bug fix.
 Subliminal Image Pro is $10 shareware.
 Subliminal Image Pro shuts down ten minutes after each launch in Demo Mode.
 Registration removes this time constraint.

 Click here to see the non-subliminal image version.

 Click here to see the subliminal (text) message version.

 Click here to see the non-subliminal (text) message version.

 Subliminal Image Pro (SIP) helps you explore the idea of subliminal images.
 Does it work?
 You decide.
 SIP flashes images in the center of the display on top of everything.
 Images can be grouped into categories; images displayed are selected from images that are checked in list or random order.